 The second floor has a hall displaying the wallpapers and furnishings commissioned by the Archbishops.
 The floor also overlooks the cloister, providing a different perspective from above.

-You will find a separate area is an anthropological section that brings together some devotional works.
+You will find a separate anthropological section that brings together some devotional works.

 Take the time to wander around the structures to examine the beautiful exterior facade.

 The location is just a few miles from Palermo.
 There are four options to get to the Cathedral.
 We had a car, so we can’t speak to our personal experience for most options.

 - Taxis can be pricey, and they aren’t the friendliest at times.

 - Organized Tours include pick-up/drop-off with the cost usually.
 The best part is a professional guide accompanies you.